101 Camping Tips from Fire to Shelter

 You can freeze cubes of meat, like beef tenderloin, in plastic wrap.
 Then, wrap it with newspaper and then with aluminum foil.
 It will keep in your pack for almost 24 hours.
 Small, tart granny smith or lady apples, lemons, and tangerines do well placed in the outside net pockets of a backpack.

-Remember to pack a small cooking vessel that can also be used as your bowl and cup.
+Remember to pack a small cooking vessel that can also be used as your bowl and cup and a collapsible gallon jug if you’ll need to fetch your H2O from a distant source.

 There are pocket knife style utensils that fold up neatly.
 These have a knife, a spoon, and a fork that fold back into the handle.
 That really should be all that you need.